 - Polyester fiber isn’t breathable enough to keep the wearer cool in hot conditions.
 That’s why in some products it’s blended with fibers that would breathe well in the summer heat.

 Nevertheless, some polyesters are modified to perform well in hot summer temperatures.
 If you need something suitable for hot weather, look for light, crisp, and porous fabrics and blends.
 They are ideal for summer pursuits.

 Is polyester warm enough for winter?

 Polyester clothes are preferred by many for winter hiking, especially when such clothes are designed for cold weather.
 They are moisture-wicking and transport moisture away from the skin surface to the outer surface of the fabric keeping the skin dry.
-There are also high-performance modified polyesters such as Thermolite, Polarguard, and Primaloft, engineered to provide warmth and comfort in cold environments and conditions.
+There are also high-performance modified polyesters such as Thermolite, Polarguard, G-Loft, and Primaloft, engineered to provide warmth and comfort in cold environments and conditions.
 The high-performance polyester designed to provide extra insulation and thermal comfort is usually modified in such a way that the fiber traps air inside and/or between each fiber.
 The final result is better protection from the elements as well as enhanced warmth and comfort.
 Such fibers are among the constituents of sleeping bags, winter gloves, jackets, pants, and footwear.

 Is polyester fabric stretchy?

 No, polyester textiles aren’t stretchy.
 The reason is that polyester has poor elastic recovery properties.
 Hence elongations make elastic polyester clothes ‘baggy’.
 Interestingly, fine denier polyester was once used to make ladies’ hose.
 Of course, the experiment ended in failure due to the inherent properties of polyester.
 This experiment in the early days of polyester (specifically PET) showed that the fiber isn’t as suitable for manufacturing hosiery as some other man-made fibers (nylon).